 All applicants must have identified a sponsor before applying.
 Diabetes UK cannot identify sponsors for potential applicants and will not accept applications from applicants without a potential sponsor.

 The RD Lawrence Fellowship is advertised in the scientific/medical press in April of each year and has an annual deadline of 31 October.

 How to apply

 Applicants should, in the first instance, submit a CV with publication list and details of their potential sponsor prior to submission of a full application.
-The Diabetes UK Research department will review this and, if appropriate, will provide an application form for the applicant to complete and submit before the deadline.
+This is done through our online portal.
+The Diabetes UK Research Team will review this and, if appropriate, release a full application form for the applicant to complete and submit through the online portal before the deadline.

 Applications will be sent out for peer review to researchers who have not published or worked in the same institution as any of the applicants for at least five years.
 Please consider this when suggesting reviewers for the application.

 Candidates will be informed via email whether they have been shortlisted and shortlisted candidates will be invited to attend an interview with the relevant Panel.